yassirOubaali/easy-to-use-popup/README.md

     - inputType: this propertie work just if the type is input
     - tag: this one work for text or title because the title or text by default it append element as div and you can cang the tag to what ever you want

-TODO: please don't forget the the localhost style